-Part II: Net Capital Gain from Investment in a Qualified Small Business - Information Schedule qualified small business that is included in the individual taxpayer's federal adjusted gross income or the federal taxable income of the estate and trust.
+Part II: Net Capital Gain from Investment in a Qualified Small Business - Information Schedule

+For taxable years beginning from and after December 31, 2013, Arizona allows a subtraction from Arizona gross income for any net capital gain derived from investment in a qualified small business that is included in the individual taxpayer's federal adjusted gross income or the federal taxable income of the estate and trust.
 A qualified small business is determined by the Arizona Commerce Authority pursuant to A.R.S. §41-1518.